-Check out AC Theory, Amplifiers and Oscillators, with our "Step by Step" learning modules, designed at Stanford University School of Education.
+Check out AC Theory, Amplifiers and Oscillators, with our "Step by Step" learning modules.

 Each module starts with "What you need to know", followed up with informative text, clear illustrations and interactive animations to help you learn.
 At the end of each module a short quiz helps you check what you have learned.
 A paper version of every module is also free to download to print and keep.
 Nothing to pay!
 No need to Log in.
 Try it!

 Did you know you can translate the text on this site to any one of over 50 languages?
 Try it for yourself.
 Click the Google translator for an instant translation of any page!

 Learnabout-electronics.org is now bigger and better than ever.
 More electronics to learn about and innovative ways of learning.
 A complete new section on AC Theory with new components to learn about, new ways of learning, new animations and hundreds of new diagrams and illustrations.